Lawn Mower Gas Cap Leaking -What To Do?

 Conclusion

-Gas caps emit hazardous elements and fuel vapor into the atmosphere.
-It even causes an annoying gas smell to a more serious engine leak in a lawn mower.
 Replacing the old gas cap with a new OEM cap matching with the mower tank model solves a lawn mower gas cap leaking, and it is the easiest ideal solution available on any household level.

 Leave a Comment